Michael-ljn/pathways-H2-prod-within-PBs/code/README.md

 <sup>e</sup>School of Minerals and Energy Engineering, The University of New South Wales, Sydney 2052, Australia<br>

 ---

-> [!WARNING]
+> <span style="color:rgb(204, 4, 4); font-weight: bold; font-size: 15px;">Important note</span><br>
-> This is actively being edited for peer review publication.
+> <span style="color:rgb(255, 4, 4); ">This repository is currently being edited/drafted for peer review publication.
 Until a proper v2 realease of the repository is available, all content should be considered as preliminary draft and may containt errors.

+> [!CAUTION]<br>
+> Advises about risks or negative outcomes of certain actions.

 # Table of contents
 1. **[Definition of the total human impact $h$ on planetary boundaries](1_00_total_impact.ipynb)**